apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

        before you get the NSH prompt.
 If the network cable is unplugged, this can mean a significant delay before you see the prompt.

+    5. In this configuration, the network network does not come up automatically after it has been initialized.
+You will need to explicitly bring the network up from the NSH command line:

+         nsh> ifup eth0

   nsh:

     Configures the NuttShell (nsh) application located at examples/nsh.